sinewtech/waterbase/README.md

 # :droplet: Waterbase
-Free, open source and self-hosted firebase.
+Free, open source and self-hosted BaaS by Sinewave.

 ## Why
 We wanted to have the challenge of something really big...